Oil prices bounce but stuck near 2017 lows on supply overhang

 “It’s going to be difficult to have a rally unless there’s a disruption or some news from OPEC,” said Olivier Jakob, managing director with PetroMatrix.

-Recovering production from Libya and Nigeria, both of which were exempt from OPEC cuts, and high exports and production from Russia were also contributing to the ongoing glut.
+Recovering production from Libya and Nigeria, both of which were exempt from OPEC cuts, and high exports and production from Russia were also contributing to the glut.
+An excess is already building on ships in Asia.

-Top producer Russia, not an OPEC member but which signed up to the deal to cut output, is expected to export 61.2 million tonnes of oil via pipelines in the third quarter, equivalent to about 5 million bpd, against 60.5 million tonnes in the second quarter, according to industry sources and Reuters calculations.
+Top producer Russia, not an OPEC member but which signed up to the cuts, is expected to export 61.2 million tonnes of oil via pipelines in the third quarter, equivalent to about 5 million bpd, against 60.5 million tonnes in the second quarter, according to industry sources and Reuters calculations.

-Add in Russia’s tanker shipments and its total exports are likely to be more than 9 million bpd.

-In the United States, which is not participating in any deal to reduce production, oil output has risen more than 10 per cent in the past year to 9.3 million bpd.
+In the United States, which is not participating in the deal to reduce production, oil output has risen more than 10 per cent in the past year to 9.3 million bpd.
 The EIA expects that to rise above 10 million bpd in 2018.

-U.S. rig counts due later in the day on Friday could add further downward pressure.
+U.S. drilling rig counts due later in the day on Friday could add further pressure, if it shows more were added.

 “Oil is unlikely to find solace into the weekend either, with tonight’s Baker Hughes Rig Count expected to deliver its now weekly increase of operational rigs,” said Jeffrey Halley, senior market analyst at futures brokerage OANDA in Singapore.Report Typo/Error